William Miller (British publisher): Family and descendants

 In 1790, Miller married his cousin Mary, second daughter of his uncle Dr. Edward Miller, organist of Doncaster and composer of hymns ("When I survey the Wondrous Cross").
 Sadly, Mary died the following year.

 In 1799, Miller married again, choosing Susannah, daughter of the Reverend Richard Chapman of Bakewell in Derbyshire, as his bride.
 They had five children, of whom four—two sons and two daughters—survived into adulthood.
 There is a good portrait of Miller, engraved by E. Scriven, after a painting by Thomas Phillips R. A. Phillips also painted the Miller daughters, Ellen and Mary Anne, before they married.

 Through Ellen, who married William Edward Crowfoot of Beccles, one of Edward Miller's descendants is the British Nobel Prize-winning Chemist, Dorothy Crowfoot Hodgkin (1910–1994).

-The famous American author Ernest Hemingway (whose full name was Ernest Miller Hemingway) was descended from William Miller's grand-daughter Mary, who emigrated to the USA in the 1840s.
+The famous American author Ernest Hemingway (whose full name was Ernest Miller Hemingway) was descended from William Miller's granddaughter Mary, who emigrated to the US in the 1840s.

-One of Miller's grand-daughters, Ellen Clementina Carter, married the London bookseller and publisher David Nutt.
+One of Miller's granddaughters, Ellen Clementina Carter, married the London bookseller and publisher David Nutt.